-This course provides an in-depth study of Geometry concepts & helps prepare students for Algebra II Honors.
+This course provides an in-depth study of Geometry concepts and helps prepare students for Algebra II Honors.
+Geometry emphasizes similarity, right triangle trigonometry, congruence, and modeling geometry concepts in real life situations.
+Similarity and Congruence will be developed using transformations.
+Students build upon previous knowledge of similarity, congruence and triangles to prove theorems and reason mathematically.
+This course also introduces students to geometric constructions and circles.
+Students show a progression of mastery and understanding of the use and application of surface area and volume.
 This class includes projects, research, the use of technology, and may require a summer assignment/project.

-PRE-CALCULUS - Course # G02H23 1 Credit: 11th, 12th
+PRE-CALCULUS - Course # G02H23

-Prerequisite: Algebra II
+1 Credit: 11th, 12th Prerequisite: Algebra II

 Pre-calculus is designed to prepare students for college level courses.

 Students extend their knowledge of the complex number system to use complex numbers in polynomial identities and equations.
 Topics for student mastery include vectors and matrix quantities, sequences and series, parametric equations, and conic sections.
 Students use previous knowledge to continue progressing in their understanding of trigonometric functions and using regression equations to model quantitative data.

-PRE-CALCULUS I DUAL ENROLLMENT - Course # G02H90 1/2 Credit: 11th, 12th
+COLLEGE ALGEBRA DUAL ENROLLMENT - Course # G02H48 1 credit: 11th, 12th